szerrade-uw/Cropbox.jl/docs/src/guide/system.md

 end
 ```

 `time` is an `advance` variable which is essentially an `accumulate` variable tailored for keeping time of simulation.
 By default, `time` starts at hour 0 and increases by 1-hour intervals. `tick` is another time variable that is responsible for keeping track of the number of updates performed.
 As a result, `context.clock.time` and `context.clock.tick` are often used as the index for the x-axis of plots and visualizations.

-The `step` variable is a `preserve` variable that determines the time-step intervals of a simulation.
-As we can see, `step` also happens to be a `parameter`, which means that it can be altered through a configuration.
+The `step` variable is determines the time-step intervals of simulation.

 ### Config